skylantix/Website/src/content/get-started.md

                 <div class="bg-white rounded-lg shadow-sm p-6">
                     <h3 class="font-bold text-gray-900 mb-2">Where is my data hosted?</h3>
                     <p class="text-gray-600 text-sm">
-                        Your data lives on physical servers in California, owned and managed by Skylantix—not rented from hyperscalers.
+                        Your data lives on physical servers in Irvine, California, owned and managed by Skylantix—not rented from hyperscalers.
 No tracking, no data mining.
                     </p>
                 </div>
                 <div class="bg-white rounded-lg shadow-sm p-6">
                     <h3 class="font-bold text-gray-900 mb-2">Can I cancel anytime?</h3>
                     <p class="text-gray-600 text-sm">
                         Yes.
-No long-term contracts or lock-ins.
-Cancel with 30 days notice, and we'll help you export your data cleanly.
+We offer a 14-day money-back guarantee if Skylantix isn't right for you.
+After that, cancel anytime with no long-term contracts.
+You have 30 days to export your data after cancellation.
                     </p>
                 </div>
                 <div class="bg-white rounded-lg shadow-sm p-6">